NeedsCoffee/Tailscale-Updater-Windows/README.md

 .\Tailscale-Updater-Windows.ps1 -SiloPath .\releases -Track unstable -DownloadOnly
 ```

-When run from the PowerShell manually you can use -Verbose to monitor the progress
+When run from PowerShell manually you can use -Verbose to monitor the progress
 ```plaintext
 .\Tailscale-Updater-Windows.ps1 -Track stable -DownloadOnly -Verbose
 ```

 ## To-Do
-- Automatic release pruning - 3 previous versions perhaps
+- ~~Automatic release pruning - 3 previous versions perhaps~~ done
-- Auto-elevate and install as a scheduled task when run interactively
+- ~~Auto-elevate and install as a scheduled task when run interactively~~ done with installer script
 - Logging to a file or windows application log
 - Self-auto-update
 - Auto-repair if node falls out of tailnet (store tskey in a secure keystore)